04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

 Social media is a very useful resource when you’re looking for a job but it can equally be a liability.

 In today’s super competitive labor market, personal branding trumps “job experience.”
 Leverage social media to create your equity and become a thought leader in your passion.
 Many companies are looking for subject-matter-experts and social media influencers because a majority of business transactions now happen via social media.

 Here’s a simple outline on how to create a personal brand on social media:

 - Find two to three subjects that interest you — you have to represent something.

 - Create a decent and consistent profile across various platforms — Guy Kawasaki, the chief evangelist of Canva, says the rule of thumb is always to have a professional business attire photo of just your face for profile pictures.

 - Start blogging or posting on subjects of your choice.
-Don’t just focus on sharing your stuff, make out time to connect with others by reading, sharing, commenting on, or liking their posts/tweets.
+Don’t just focus on sharing your stuff.
+Make time to connect with others by reading, sharing, commenting on, or liking their posts/tweets.

 - Be authentic.
-The reason you have to be yourself is that if you are putting on a show, the day the facade tumbles, you’ll lose your audience.
+You have to be yourself because if you are putting on a show, the day the facade tumbles, you’ll lose your audience.

 Deal breakers in a prospective employee.

 We asked Marricke what his deal-breaker in a prospective recent hire is.

 You deserve a career you love.
 But if you don’t plan for it and apply yourself to make it happen, your dream career will only be a dream.
 So, figure out what you want, use every opportunity you have to move closer to actualizing it, create a resume that sets you apart from the competition, and leverage social media to build your brand.

 Finally, “it’s not what you do but the impact you make on a day-to-day basis.
 Make each day count,” Lexy buttressed.

 “Your career is what you are designed for, refined, and lived.
 It must never be what you do for money or mummy or daddy,” Marricke concludes.